prateekkapoor/cloud-functions-ftp/README.md

 - FTP listener listening to that location picks the file.
 - FTP listener uploads the file in google storage bucket
 - Cloud function is triggered on file upload.
-- Cloud function downloads the csv file, converts it to json and pushes it to firebase and firebase queue.
+- Cloud function downloads the csv file, converts it to json and pushes it to firebase.

 ## Install dependencies both in root and /functions
 npm install